ErikBjare/KnowTree/README.md

  - Is the tree actually a tree?
 Might it actually be a graph?
    - It will at least be a directed acyclic graph (I hope, otherwise it'd be messy)
- - Might a tree/graph like this be useful in training AI?
+ - Might a tree/graph like this be useful in training/building AI?